The Debilitating Effects of Fear and how to start moving past them….

 It turns out that FDR was absolutely right……at least PARTIALLY so, anyway.
 Fear is indeed something to avoid unless you’re actually in danger and need to attend to it!
 But here’s the typically accompanying, paradoxical rub: Like fearing anything, “fearing” fear…. actually compounds it!
 That’s because the amygdala and the limbic brain (the part of the brain that processes fear) has to keep “checking in” with itself to make sure it’s avoiding the thing it fears.
 Which of course, brings your focus back onto the thing you fear……And whatever you focus on, expands.
 So it’s kind of the equivalent of tying a tin can to your foot and then trying to out-run it!
 The weakening effects of fear on the body are easily proven by kinesthetic testing.
 And after presiding over close to a third of a million auditions for 31 years when I was a professional film and television casting director, the effects of and solutions to fear are now well-known to me given my experience helping literally thousands of actors in high-pressure auditions.
 That very unique experience combined with a life-long, parallel career as a performing, professional musician, directly informs my work as a presentation and performance specialist helping to prepare my clients for public speaking, endorsement and communications endeavors.

-But there’s something else that fear does which is even more problematic for us if we have to actually think to solve our problem instead of just react.
-Namely, it actually makes us less intelligent when we’re under its influence!
+But there’s something else that fear does which is even more problematic for us if we have to focus and use rational thought to solve our problem instead of just react.
+It actually makes us less intelligent when we’re under its influence!
 The pre-frontal cortex is the part of the brain that we use to engage in rational thought and reasoning.
-It’s much smaller than the part that processes fear and is always overridden by the limbic brain when our perception is that we’re under attack or in danger.
+It’s much smaller than the amygdala (The part that processes fear) and is always overridden by the limbic/reactive brain when our perception is that we’re under attack or in danger.
 That’s because this is the part of the brain that is charged with our survival and induces the flight or fight response that helped our ancestors survive when being chased by a saber-tooth tiger.
-So immediate need always trumps the luxury of rational and logical thought processes.
+So the immediate need for survival, always overrides the luxury of rational and logical thought processes.
 When you add cortisol and adrenaline, (the stress chemicals that are needed for true “flight or fight) it’s a soup that definitely inhibits reason and logic.
 Perfect for running away from that saber-toothed tiger though which is the very function for which this process is designed and hard-wired into our neurology.
 Unfortunately, even when the boardroom, the workplace or our relationships are the places where it arises, we respond the same way even though the saber-toothed predator is nowhere in sight.
 Our brains do a better job of reasoning when we’re calm and relaxed enough to use the part of the brain actually designed for this function.
 If fear of our own character traits is profound enough that we subconsciously reject and deny them, we can even end up projecting them onto others and hating them for it.
 This form of fear does real damage to personal relationships.

 Believe it or not, the number one greatest statistical fear is glassophobia-the technical term for the fear of public speaking!
 Even before death!!
 I guess those who rated it first figured that death would logically put an end to any public speaking possibilities they might have to endure, so there was no reason to put death first!
 And there’s a kind of perverse logic to that so it would seem they were using the pre-frontal cortex to reason that one out!!
 In my work as an executive presentational media coach, fears about what could happen, naturally come up for my clients.
 Their first thought is to ask me how to avoid those fears.
 The problem is that according to numerous studies on “ironic effect,” trying to NOT do something makes you much more inclined to actually DO that thing you’re trying to avoid!
 As I mentioned above, that’s because the limbic brain has to keep “checking in” with itself to make sure we’re not actually doing the thing we’re not supposed to be doing!
 And just when we need our rational brains the most to organize and present our thoughts cogently, our fear-induced fog, blocks out those thoughts since the brain can’t entertain two conflicting thoughts at the same time.
 And the one charged with our survival is always dominant.
 Unfortunately, most public speaking trainings focus on empirical and deeply flawed studies on body language and seek to avoid anything that doesn’t look or sound “presentational”…whatever THAT means!
 And they usually try to remove any quirks you may happen to have to make you look more like everyone else.
 Exactly opposite of what I’m looking to do with my clients!
 What I’m working toward is to help you be even MORE your authentic self, whether you’re speaking in front of five people in your own living room or five thousand in a large venue.
 Quirks and all!
 When you can streamline your purpose and reduce your distractions and fears, you’re in the best possible shape to present or perform in a way that invigorates you and brings real value to your audience.
 In short, a win/win.